gauravvijay/taskmanagement/src/main/java/org/com/taskmanagement/README.md

 This example code for creating three flavors of a Task Manager.

-While this particular problem could be solved as easily with inheritance/abstract classes, We chose composition over inheritance to allow future flexibility in what a task manager should care about.
+While this particular problem could be solved as easily with inheritance/abstract classes, We chose composition over inheritance (ie. abstract classes) to allow future flexibility in what a task manager should care about.

 ### Code packages